 We hope you and your loved ones have a great time this Christmas and we thought we could suggest a few ways in which you can involve your dog in all the fun and festivities whilst keeping them happy and safe; so here goes…

 Keep up the exercise…

 It’s always a good idea to give your dog regular exercise, but this can be especially beneficial at Christmas when both you and your dog can take the opportunity to dust away the cobwebs and burn a few of those unwanted calories.
 If you're busy preparing food, why not ask a friend or family member to take your dog for a brisk walk on the morning of the big day itself before any visitors arrive.
 This will help your dog feel content and relaxed after using some of that limitless energy that many dogs seem to have.
-If it’s especially cold, read Tips for Safe and Happy Winter Dog Walking - our popular blog from February earlier this year.
+If it’s especially cold, read Tips for Safe and Happy Winter Dog Walking.

 Give your dog plenty of attention

 This may seem a strange thing to say because including your dog as part of the family seems a natural thing to do.
 However, when guests arrive with young children, the hustle and bustle may leave your dog feeling a little side-lined and confused.
 Try and involve them throughout the day, and if they begin to appear stressed or overwhelmed, surprise them with that special gift you got just for them, or maybe treat them to a gentle ten minutes brushing or combing session which many dogs find a quite soothing and relaxing experience.